 As an example, for a checkbox field called Test with the unique values A, B, and C, you would want to use an import file similar to the following:

 "Email Address","Name","Check Box Values"

 When importing contacts from a CSV file, special characters (e.g. Ã¨, Ã©, Ãª…) are not visible

-It is important to ensure that your CSV file is encoded with the same character set that Interspire Email Marketer is in (UTF-8 by default).
+It is important to ensure that the CSV file is encoded with the same character set that Interspire Email Marketer is in (UTF-8 by default).

-Unfortunately Microsoft Excel has trouble saving CSV files with a UTF-8 encoding.
-Another tool to use is OpenOffice.org Calc (which is similar to Excel and free).
+If you are exporting from Microsoft Excel make sure the encoding is set to UTF-8.
+Another tool to use is LibreOffice’s Calc (which is similar to Excel and free).

 To change a CSV file to use UTF-8 encoding with OpenOffice.org Calc, follow these steps:

-- Open your CSV file in OpenOffice.org Calc with its original encoding, e.g. Western Europe (Windows-1252/WinLatin1).
+- Open your CSV file in OpenOffice.org Calc with its original encoding.

-- Verify that your special characters are appearing properly – if they are not, try another encoding when you open the file.
+- Verify that the special characters are appearing properly – if they are not, try another encoding when you open the file.

 - Go to File -> Save As and save the CSV file as an ODF Spreadsheet (in the ‘Save as Type’ drop-down).